Why "Set It and Forget It" Still Matters in Communication Logging

 • Utility and transportation networks

-And now, with the engineering expertise of Radeus Labs—an ISO-certified, U.S.-based manufacturer with experience in aerospace, defense, and satellite systems—these tools are evolving to meet tomorrow’s compliance, input, and performance requirements.
+And now, with the engineering expertise of Radeus Labs, an ISO-certified, U.S.-based manufacturer with experience in aerospace, defense, and satellite systems as well as governmenet technocology solutions and public safety applications, these tools are evolving to meet tomorrow’s compliance, input, and performance requirements.

 You Don’t Have to Reinvent the Wheel

 For many organizations, upgrading recording systems doesn’t mean they want a complete overhaul.
-Often, they’re looking for a drop-in replacement that supports their existing workflows, integrates with their diverse input types (VoIP, RoIP, analog, radio, intercom), and doesn’t introduce operational friction.
+Often, they’re looking for a drop-in replacement that supports their existing workflows, integrates with their diverse input types (VoIP, RoIP, analog, radio, intercom), and doesn’t introduce operational friction for communication recorders and data recorders.

 That’s exactlywhat JEI + Radeus Labs is focused on delivering.